-Garlic Cilantro Lime Shrimp Marinade is a cinch to put together and your shrimp will be deliciously flavored and ready for the grill in just 15 minutes!
+This Grilled Shrimp Marinade is a cinch to put together with simple ingredients and your shrimp will be deliciously flavored and ready for the grill in just 15 minutes!

 Whether it’s one of those dinners that’s planned or impromptu, you’ll typically find some shrimp thawing in the sink and me whipping up a quick marinade for it.
-That’s another thing that makes marinating shrimp so great — they thaw super fast and they don’t need any longer than 15 minutes to take on the flavors of the marinade.
-(If you let shrimp soak in any kind of acidic marinade too long, it will start to cook and break down and get mushy…ick.)
+That’s another thing that makes marinating shrimp so great — they thaw super-fast and they don’t take longer than 15 minutes to take on the flavors of the marinade.

-I tend to have my shrimp thawed and headed into the marinade just about the time my guests are due to arrive.
-(Or, if we have unexpected guests, then they just get to talk to me while I get the shrimp going.)
-Within the hour, we’re all enjoying a yummy, citrusy app and one another’s company.
+Fast – I can have my shrimp thawed and headed into the marinade just about the time my last-minute guests are due to arrive.
+Within the hour, we’re all enjoying a yummy, citrusy grilled shrimp and one another’s company.

-I also think garlic goes with just about an herb you can pair with it.
-Cilantro and garlic are common spices in Mexican/Tex Mex food.
-I can’t think of one single Mexican-inspired recipe that doesn’t include those two ingredients.
+One of my go-to combos for cilantro though is garlic.
+Frankly garlic goes with just about any herb you think of.
+Cilantro and garlic are common spices in Mexican/Tex-Mex food.
+In fact, I can’t think of one single Mexican-inspired recipe that doesn’t include those two ingredients.

 Cilantro goes with a lot of other herbs and spices too — try adding it together with basil, thyme, rosemary, oregano, mint, or parsley.
 Garlic should go with any and all of these as well, in my opinion.

-As I mentioned, I often use this Garlic Cilantro Lime Shrimp Marinade as an appetizer, however, I also have been known to eat it a time or two or three for dinner.
+As I mentioned, I often use this grilled shrimp marinade as an appetizer, however, I also have been known to eat it a time or two or three for dinner.
 I do like to have something with it — usually several somethings — to round out the meal.

 - Rice.
-This grain ALWAYS pairs well with shrimp.
+This grain ALWAYS pairs well with grilled shrimp.
 Next to it, under it, in a dish near it.
 You name it, I love all the rice.
 If you want a little sauce with your rice, double (or even triple) the marinade.
 Use one serving for the shrimp and cook down the rest in a skillet over medium heat for a few minutes.
 Time the rice so that it’s done when the shrimp is done.
 Plate your rice, shrimp, and then top with more of that hot sauce.
-(NOTE: Do not reuse any of the leftover marinade you might have from the shrimp — it can make you sick.
-Throw that out and use fresh marinade for a sauce.)

 - Salad.
 Simple side salads are the bees’ knees.
 Whether you use a lettuce-based salad or corn, you can typically throw one together with whatever you have on hand and pair with a cilantro dressing.
 Yum!